bradleyrumball/epiCas/README.md

 ### Usage
 Remove the config/initializers/devise.rb file if you have one already.

+Add the devise ldap gem to your Gemfile (temporary until it gets put on rubygems):

+   gem 'devise_ldap_authenticatable', github: 'cschiewek/devise_ldap_authenticatable'

 Add the gem to your Gemfile and bundle:

     gem "epi_cas", git: "git@git.epigenesys.org.uk:epigenesys/epi-cas.git"